wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 **Q:**&ensp;There is one thing I cannot grasp.
 You speak of the inner self as wise and good and beautiful and in every way perfect, and of the person as mere reflection without a beïng of its own.
 On the other hand, you take so much trouble in helping the person to realise himself.
 If the person is so unimportant, why be so concerned with his welfare?
 Who cares for a shadow?

 **M:**&ensp;You have brought in duality where there is none.
 There is the body and there is the Self.
-Between them is the mind, in which the Self is reflected as ‘I Am’.
+Between them is the mind, in which the Self is reflected as ‘I am’.
 Because of the imperfections of the mind, its crude and restless nature, lack of discernment and insight, it takes itself to be the body, not the Self.
 All that is needed is to purify the mind so that it can realise its identity with the Self.
 When the mind merges in the Self, the body presents no problems.
 It remains what it is, an instrument of cognition and action, the tool and the expression of the creätive fire within.
 The ultimate value of the body is that it serves to discover the cosmic body, which is the universe in its entirety.
 As you realise yourself in manifestation, you keep on discovering that you are ever more than what you have imagined.

 **Q:**&ensp;Is there no end to self-discovery?